 External Surface OCT Scan

 The Laserfit™ Lens process begins by digitally scanning the anterior surface of the eye using optical coherence tomography.
 The result is a series of greyscale images like the one shown below.
 It looks very much like a CT-scan, but is done with a low powered low coherence diode laser.
-When assembled using state-of-the-art software, a digital 3D model is obtained (green image), which can be manipulated and measured.
+When assembled using state-of-the-art software, a digital 3D model is obtained (yellow image), which can be manipulated and measured.

 From the profile image, it’s easy to see how the curvature changes from flat at the top to steep at the bottom.
 One can also appreciate the variable thickness of the cornea: thicker on top and thin at the bottom.
 This is the classic shape of advanced keratoconus, where the cornea has become weak and developed a bulge.
 Gravity and eyelid forces cause the cornea to sag.